 We see writing as a process that takes practice.
 No one is a perfect writer; there is always room for improvement at any stage of the process.
 Every writer is different, and we attempt to work with each writer as best we can.
 We aim to be responsive to unique capabilities and needs.
 We take into account individual students’ priorities – what they say they want to achieve in their Writing Center sessions – while simultaneously communicating our own perspective about writing.

 Our approach is interactive, not directive.
 We are here to help students present their ideas clearly and thoroughly, not to promote our own ideas.
-Writing mentors serve as resources and sounding boards, not as editors or co-writers.
-We strive to ask questions that may provoke thinking, and we provide necessary information about the conventions of academic writing.
-When we work with students whose writing is a response to other written texts, we encourage them to analyze these texts in depth and detail, and we try to help them see themselves as having a conversation with other writers.
+Writing mentors and consultants serve as resources and sounding boards, not as editors or co-writers.
+We strive to ask questions that may provoke thinking, and we provide necessary information about the conventions of academic and professional writing.